July 22, 2016

 If you’re a teacher or homeschool parent looking for ideas for STEM project-based learning activities, then you’ve come to the right place!
 We’ve compiled a list of terrific STEM project-based learning activities that can be tailored to meet your students’ needs.

+STEM, like PBL and Inquiry-based learning activates critical thinking which you can read more about in our Ultimate Guide to Critical Thinking.
 Our list breaks down the learning activities by subject: Science, Technology, Engineering, and Math.
 Many of these activities are customizable so they can be catered to toddlers all the way up to high school aged students.

 If you’re looking for some quick 5-minute project ideas to keep the kids busy while you’re on the phone or taking care of house chores, check out this Bored Jar idea from Left Brain Craft Brain.
 Whenever the kids say “I’m bored,” just have them pull something from the jar and get to some fun learning.